RDBarman2001/LIBRARY-API/README.md

 ## /books

-GET: Get all books POST: Create/Add a new book
+GET: Get all books✔
+POST: Create/Add a new book✔

 ## /books/{id}

-GET: Get a book by id PUT: Update a book by id
+GET: Get a book by id ✔
+PUT: Update a book by id✔

-## /books/issued
+## /books/issued/by-user

 GET: Get all issued books